Auschwitz-Birkenau State Museum: Visiting the museum

-Entry to both parts of the museum is free, with entry passes required for all visitors, which can be acquired by online purchase or drop-in.
-Entrance security screening is operated at Auschwitz I in which the vast majority of exhibitions, including the former gas chamber and crematorium, are located.
+Entry to both parts of the museum is free, with entry passes required for all visitors; these can be acquired by online purchase or drop-in.
+Entrance security screening is operated at Auschwitz I, in which the vast majority of exhibitions, including the former gas chamber and crematorium, are located.

-Guided tours are the most common visiting method, which are estimated to take around three hours each time, with limited free entry passes each day due to reportedly high demand, whose reservation is allowed up to 90 days prior to the desired visit date.
+Guided tours are the most common visiting method; each are estimated to last around three hours.
+There are limited free entry passes each day due to reportedly high demand, and reservations are allowed up to 90 days prior to the desired visit date.
 Guided tours in English are not always available.
-Unguided individual visit is possible, depending on entry pass availability on a given day.
-Auschwitz I is situated short of 2 km south of the Oświęcim train station, while free shuttle buses commute between the Auschwitz I and II every 10 minutes.
+Unguided individual visits are possible, depending on entry pass availability on a given day.
+Auschwitz I is situated nearly 2 km south of the Oświęcim train station, while free shuttle buses commute between the Auschwitz I and II every 10 minutes.

 UNESCO name change

-The Polish Foreign Ministry has voiced objections to the use of the expression "Polish death camp" in relation to Auschwitz, in case the phrase suggested that Poland rather than Germany had perpetrated the Holocaust.
+The Polish Foreign Ministry has voiced objections to the use of the expression "Polish death camp" in relation to Auschwitz, due to its suggestion that Poland rather than Germany perpetrated the Holocaust.
 In June 2007, the United Nations World Heritage Committee changed its own name for the site from "Auschwitz Concentration Camp" to "Auschwitz Birkenau", with the subtitle "German Nazi Concentration and Extermination Camp (1940–1945)".